songzhw/songzhw.github.io/and_exp/2016-02-14-launch-mode.md

 2. If you `SingleTask` Activity has its own affinity, then no matter you add the `NEW_TASK` flag or not, this activity would still lie in a different stack from the main stack.
   -> this applies to `SingleInstance` as well.

+3. Affinity matters in the `SingleTask` Activity.
+But it does not matter in the `SingleInstance` Activity.
+You would have a separate stack any way for a `SingleInstance` Activity.

 # SingleInstancePerTask
 Since Api 31 (Android 12), a new launch mode `SingleInstancePerTask` was coined.
 Let me show you two examples, and you will get to know it.